cynwong/Calen/README.md

 ## Acknowledgement

 I would like to acknowledge my mentors: Shahriar, Tri and Krishna, who supported me for the last six months.
-I would not have come this far without them, at least not in this short period of time.
+I would not have come this far in this short period without them.
 So, I would like to thank Shahriar, Tri and Krishna here.